Let's talk

 Write to us at info@laotraciudad.org with your personal details and a short paragraph telling us about yourself and your interest.

-Medellín has a diverse ecosystem of organizations and professionals working in urbanism.
+Medellín has a diverse ecosystem of organisations and professionals working in urbanism.

-La Otra Ciudad is one of the first organizations in the city with a participatory, youth-led approach.
+La Otra Ciudad is the first youth-led corporation in Colombia dedicated to urbanism and landscape regeneration.
 Despite being founded recently, it has already earned national and international recognition.
-Its expertise across many areas (urban design, ecology, territorial management, public policy analysis, among others) consolidates La Otra Ciudad as a leading organization on this topic in the region.
+Its expertise across many areas (urban design, ecology, territorial management, public policy analysis, among others) consolidates La Otra Ciudad as a leading organisation in this field in the region.

-Other organizations with long trajectories and recognition include urbam EAFIT, Corporación Región, Fundación Oasis Urbano, ArquiUrbano, and others.
+Other organisations with a long track record and wide recognition include urbam EAFIT, Corporación Región, Fundación Oasis Urbano and ArquiUrbano, among others.

-Social urbanism is renowned because it managed to demonstrate that urban planning can be a direct tool for reducing inequality, achieving territorial inclusion and symbolically transforming the city — not just a technical exercise in physical planning.
+Social urbanism is renowned because it demonstrated that urban planning can be a direct tool for reducing inequality, achieving territorial inclusion and symbolically transforming the city, rather than just a technical exercise in physical planning.

 The focus on vulnerable communities and the participatory methodology, which involves stakeholders in every phase of the process, is the most distinctive element of this kind of urbanism.

-This is the kind of urbanism La Otra Ciudad practices.
+This is the kind of urbanism La Otra Ciudad practises.
 Our projects always seek a positive social impact in their context.
-The active involvement of communities, companies and institutions also characterizes the corporation’s work.
+The active involvement of communities, companies and institutions also characterises the corporation’s work.